psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 I understand that an ADA represents “the People,” not the individual victim—but even within that role, I expected a basic level of **clarity, honesty, and serious attention to the sexual nature of the assault I reported**.
 I did not experience that here.

 Based on what happened in my case, **I cannot recommend ADA Pious Ahuja**, and I believe future survivors and community members deserve to know how I was treated and how my case was handled.

+#IntoxicationIsNotConsent #FSociety

 ## A Promise: Return to NYC
 ![](../../assets/portraits/the-promised-return-new-york-city.png)